-BASE Editor processing included the generation of Product Surfaces at 10m and 100m resolution, creation of contours, and extraction of sounding data sets at survey scale.
-Survey scale (1:20,000) soundings were extracted from the 10m resolution Product Surface.
-The contour set was generated from the 100m resolution Product Surface.
+BASE Editor processing included the generation of the combined surface model, creation of contours, and extraction of sounding data sets at survey scale.
+AHB combined the 5m/0 to 30 meter depth and the 10m/29 to 100m depth surfaces at 10m resolution.
+Survey scale (1:20,000) soundings were extracted from a 10m resolution product surface.
+The contour set was generated from a 100m resolution product surface.

 Chart scale soundings were extracted from survey scale soundings at a radius of 15mm at 1:80,000 using Caris HOM sounding suppression.
-Soundings were selected during HOM processing with the CARIS GIS Environmental Variable set to a metric scale (-1,-1,T) to accommodate millimeter precision of the sounding value (CARIS default rounding regime with truncation).
-This environmental variable was reset to NOAA standard values (0,0,N) to convert the metric sounding values to whole feet (NOAA rounding regime) prior to export of the Base Cell File.
+Soundings were selected during HOM processing with the CARIS GIS Environmental Variable set to a metric scale (-1,-1, T) to accommodate millimeter precision of the sounding value (CARIS default rounding regime with truncation).
+This environmental variable was reset to NOAA standard values (0, 0, N) to convert the metric sounding values to whole feet (NOAA rounding regime) prior to export of the Base Cell File.